wazuh/wazuh-documentation/source/deploying-with-kubernetes/kubernetes-conf.rst

 **Nginx**

-The nginx pod acts as a reverse proxy for a safer access to Kibana.
+Nginx service used as a reverse proxy for Kibana.

 Details:
     - image: Docker Hub 'wazuh/wazuh-nginx:3.9.0_6.6.2'